Call for Abstracts: ASP 2025 in Chicago

 Information about abstracts for oral and poster presentations, proposals for symposia/workshops/roundtables, authorship and attendance, registration requirements, presentation guidelines, instructions for students who wish to apply for presentation awards, and exhibits and displays are available below.

-Abstracts for conference in-person and virtual presentations should be submitted online by Friday, March 1, 2024.
+The submission deadline for abstracts for conference in-person and virtual presentations should be submitted online is TBD.
 ASP is now offering both live and asynchronous ON-DEMAND presentation formats for virtual conference attendees.
 Please see “Presentation types and guidelines” below for more information about the types of presentations for which you may submit an abstract.
 To submit an abstract, log in to your account and go to Profile Home.

 Presentations at annual ASP meetings are to be based on high quality research that has generated interesting data relevant to current issues in primatology.
 Abstracts (max: 225 words) will be peer reviewed by the Program Committee and decisions will be emailed to submitting authors.
 Accepted abstracts will be organized into sessions based on topic area and type of presentation.
 These abstracts will be published in the American Journal of Primatology.
 For more information on abstract preparation, check out Instructions for Writing Quality Abstracts.

-Proposals for in-person, virtual, or combined in-person/virtual symposia, roundtables, and workshops should be submitted online by Friday, February 2, 2024.
+The submission deadline for proposals for in-person, virtual, or combined in-person/virtual symposia, roundtables, and workshops is TBD.
 Log in to your ASP account and go to your profile to submit a proposal.
 These sessions should address topics that are timely, of interest to the general membership, and include participants from several institutions.
 Abstracts for accepted symposia, workshops, and roundtable discussions will be published in the American Journal of Primatology alongside abstracts for oral and poster presentations.

 Symposia